-This commitment follows the Inquiry into Operation Burnham and related matters (the Inquiry), which found that NZDF's failure to provide full and accurate information to Ministers during and following operations in Afghanistan undermined two core constitutional principles - civilian control of the military and ministerial accountability to Parliament.
-This highlighted the problem that the legislative and structural arrangements currently in place do not provide for adequate oversight of the NZDF to ensure that it is providing Ministers with full, accurate and timely information, in relation to its operational activities.
+This commitment follows the Inquiry into Operation Burnham and related matters (the Inquiry), which found that the NZDF's failure to provide full and accurate information to Ministers during and following operations in Afghanistan undermined two core constitutional principles - civilian control of the military and ministerial accountability to Parliament.
+This highlighted the problem that the legislative and structural oversight arrangements currently in place are not adequate to ensure that the NZDF is providing Ministers with full, accurate and timely information in relation to its operational activities.

 The establishment of an independent body dedicated to the oversight of the NZDF offers an opportunity to enhance the existing system of oversight.
-It would support democratic oversight of the military in New Zealand and provide assurance to ministers, Parliament and the public that the activities of the NZDF are subject to effective scrutiny.
+It would support democratic oversight of the military in New Zealand and provide assurance to Ministers, Parliament and the public that the activities of the NZDF are subject to enhanced independent scrutiny.